ChitraRajkamal/Udemy-Clone/README.md

  Responsive design using basic CSS media queries

- Built without any frameworks or libraries (no Bootstrap, no JavaScript)

 ## Technologies Used

-HTML5 – Semantic structure and page layout
+HTML – Semantic structure and page layout

-CSS3 – Custom styles, layout, and responsiveness
+CSS – Custom styles, layout, and responsiveness

 ## How to Run